 The internet and search engines can be a powerful source of knowledge, although be certain to check the credibility of your information source.
 Internet newsgroups can be specific sources of business information, but check the authors' other postings before deciding how to view their opinions and claimed facts.

 Other powerful platforms for knowledge sharing and management can include intranets and extranets.
 An intranet is a secure internal network for the sole use of your business.
 An extranet is similar to an intranet but you can extend it to customers and suppliers.

 Social tools, such as social media channels and blogs can also be useful when it comes to sharing knowledge.

 Customer analysis tools

-Customer relationship management software helps you build up a profile of your customer database and enables you to target them through your website, email, telephone or other marketing activities.
-See customer relationship management.
+Customer relationship management software helps you build up a profile of your customers and enables you to target them through your website, email, telephone or other marketing activities.
+Read more about customer relationship management.

 Website analytics (eg Google Analytics) helps you to analyse how customers use your website so you can improve its effectiveness and work out better ways to target your customers.

 If you decide to invest in a new information management system, it is essential that you consider the needs of your business, the different technology options and the implementation - each task is likely to present challenges and opportunities for your business.